brownt47/R-For-Data-Science-Solutions/Chapter 3 Solutions.md

 as you repeat the above for shape and size, you will get some warning messages and some will not plot at all.

+** Problem 4: What happens if you map the same variable to multiple aesthetics?

+this will simply have all the aesthetics reacting to the same variable.
+This could be a nice way to add extra emphasis to the variables importance in the data.
+This would be more of a presentation strategy to have the color and size of the points change as the value of a variable also changes.  draw more attention to patterns in the data

+example:

+>ggplot(data = mpg) +
+>    geom_point(mapping = aes(x = displ, y = hwy, shape = class,color = class))

+this will create a scatterplot that gives each class it's own color and shape (up to five shapes due to limit on number of categories shape is set to as default)

+** Problem 5: What does the stroke aesthetic do?
+What shapes does it work with?
+(Hint: use ?geom_point)

+stroke correspondes to the width of lines when drawing shapes.
+Solid shapes like 15-20 will no be impacted by stroke.  the hollow shapes and those with a border will.

+running the example below you will see the star shapes become almost circles as you move left to right whereas the triangles do not change size

+>ggplot(data = mpg) +
+>    geom_point(mapping = aes(x = displ, y = hwy, shape=class, stroke=displ, color=class))

+** Problem 6: What happens if you map an aesthetic to something other than a variable name, like aes(colour = displ < 5)?
+Note, you’ll also need to specify x and y. **

+keeping with the same x = displ, y = hwy and adding color = displ < 5 inside the aes() function, the legend will give us a clue as to what is happening

+>ggplot(data = mpg) +
+>    geom_point(mapping = aes(x = displ, y = hwy, color=displ<5))

+we see the points are plotted using two colors and the legend tells us which vehicles have a displ less than 5 and which have displ of 5 or greater.  the statement displ < 5 is a logical statement with two outcomes TRUE and FALSE.
+Not limiting the color palette to those vehicles with a displ less than 5, which one may have initially anticipated.